Gaetz friend says lighter sentence deserved for cooperation - NewsBreak

 The judge should also take into consideration Greenberg's struggles with mental illness, starting with an attention-deficit disorder diagnosis at age 7 and panic attacks, depressive and anxiety disorders as an adult.
 At the time he committed the crimes, he was suffering from bipolar disorder with symptoms of mania, which affected his judgment and impulse control, Scheller said.

-Both prosecutors and Greenberg’s defense attorney filed documents under seal, saying they were part of ongoing investigations being conducted by federal authorities in Florida and Washington, as well as state investigators.
+Both prosecutors and Greenberg's defense attorney filed documents under seal and out of the public eye, saying they were part of ongoing investigations being conducted by federal authorities in Florida and Washington, as well as state investigators.

 Greenberg’s cooperation could play a role in the ongoing probe into Gaetz, who is being investigated over whether he paid a 17-year-old for sex.
 Gaetz has denied the allegations and previously said they were part of an extortion plot.
-No charges have been brought against the Republican congressman, who represents a large part of the Florida Panhandle.
+Gaetz, a Republican, represents a large part of the Florida Panhandle.
+No charges have been brought against the congressman.

 Greenberg has been linked to a number of other Florida politicians and their associates.
-So far, none has been implicated by name in the sex trafficking probe.
+So far, none of them has been implicated by name in the sex trafficking probe.